Understanding The Basics Of Trust Administration

 What happens if you die without a trust?

 When an individual dies without establishing a valid will, trust or estate plan, they are known to have died “intestate.”
-Upon death, their property will pass through intestate succession, and get distributed according to California intestacy laws.
+Upon death, their property will pass through intestate succession, and will be distributed in an action called an administration of the estate according to California intestacy laws.

 How long does it take for a trust to be administered?

-If there are no complications, a standard trust administration can be closed within 6 months.
-Trusts that involve property distribution or liquidation can be more complicated and take up to a year or longer to settle.
+If there are no complications, a standard trust administration can be closed within a year.
+Trusts that involve property distribution or liquidation can be more complicated and take longer to settle.

 Will a trust protect your assets from Medi-Cal?